8shashank/dropbox_clone/REVIEW.md

 3. There was a redundant method definition in `sync.js`.

 4. Two of the Sync Module tests in `tests.js` required conflicting file states, so one of them would always fail.

+5. The `.idea` folder added by WebStorm is not necessary to track with Git.